koopjs/koop-output-flat/README.md

 .
 ## Usage

-Register this plugin with koop before your provider plugins to ensure that the Odata routes are bound to the providers.
+Register this plugin with koop before your provider plugins to ensure that the `flat` routes are bound to the providers.

 ```
 const flat = require('@koopjs/output-flat')